SolitaryBG/f0rtnite-aimbot-/README.md

-## The main functions of Cheat Coffee External
+## The main functions of Fecurity cheat
 Aimbot:
 ```
 Aim at shoot;